Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - __Multiple implementation:__ An interface can extend another Java interface only, an abstract class can extend another Java class and implement multiple Java interfaces.
 - __Accessibility of Data Members:__ Members of a Java interface are public by default.
 A Java abstract class can have class members like private, protected, etc.

+## What is String.intern()?
+When and why should it be used?

+- String.intern() is used to mange memory in Java code.
+- It is used when we have duplicates value in different strings.
+When you call the String.intern(), then if in the String pool that string is present then the equals() method     will return true and it will return that string only.

 ## What is a singleton class in Android?

 A singleton class is a class which can create only an object that can be shared all other classes.